joshcummingsdesign/mac-dev-env/README.md

 - [Better Solarized Dark](https://github.com/joshcummingsdesign/mac-dev-env/tree/master/themes)

-Go to `Preferences > Profiles > Colors`
+Go to `Preferences > Profiles > Colors`.

-Import and select the theme under `Color Presets`
+Import and select the theme under `Color Presets`.

 #### Font

 Go to `Preferences > Profiles > Text` and change `Font` to "Fira Code".

-Check the box that says "Use ligatures"
+Check the box that says "Use ligatures".

-Uncheck the box that says "Italic text"
+Uncheck the box that says "Italic text".

 ### Vim